JustinGuese/website-document-chat.com/content/english/blog/dokuchat:-simple-document-integration-for-your-team.md

 author: Justin Güse
 author_profile: https://www.linkedin.com/in/justin-guese/
 categories:
   - ChatGPT
   - KI
   - Documents
 date: '2022-01-27T09:51:34'
+description:
-description: 'Optimize your team''s document integration with Doku-chat.de!
+  "Optimize your team's document integration with document-chat.com!
 Leverage AI-powered knowledge transfer – GDPR compliant and individually customizable.

-  '
+  "
 draft: false
 image: images/blogs/chatbox.jpeg
 title: 'Dokuchat.de: Simple document integration for your team

   '
 ---

 # Your Documents, Your Questions

 ### Intelligent Answers from Your Data

 Have you ever felt like your stack of documents was laughing at you while you desperately searched for specific information?
 These seemingly lost data can now be brought to life with just one question!
 With the right software, it's possible to bypass the desired information without needing to become a Sherlock Holmes.
 A smart chatbot that generates answers directly from your uploaded documents brings fresh air into your information search and desk acrobatics.
 Instead of tedious searching, a simple input is enough to extract the hidden knowledge in the document and make it directly accessible to you.

 ## GDPR-compliant Solution